Dear Readers,

 For example, right now I am working on a Historical Paranormal Thriller series that takes place in the early 19th century (or Regency period).
 So, the soundtracks from the 1995 film, Sense and Sensibility (Original Music by Patrick Doyle) and the 2005 verion of Pride & Prejudice (Original Music by Dario Marianelli) have both helped to immerse my thoughts into the time period I am writing about.

+At the same time, since Between the Shadows (Book One of the series) is also a very suspenseful thriller, I needed much darker music that would help me visualize and create some very frightening moments for the characters.
 A few of the movie soundtracks I have purchased that have helped tremendously are: The Others (Original Music by Alejandro Amenábar); The Woman In Black (Original Music by Marco Beltrami), and the 2011 Harry Potter and The Deathly Hallows Part II (Original Music by Alexandre Desplat).

 I find it helpful to create a specific playlist for each book I am writing on, based on the elements and mood I want to evoke.
 Then, as I sit and write alone in my writing loft (aka three flights up in the attic), I light a scented candle, listen to my playlist, and close my eyes for a moment.
 Sometimes I look out the leaded glass gothic window, but seeing with my mind's eye the setting of my book.